 This is a myth that often keeps women from pumping some iron, worried that it might make them bulk up and lose their ladylike figure.
 But they shouldn’t worry, says Kennihan (an NASM Certified personal trainer, RRCA Certified Distance Run Coach, USATF Run Coach, USA Cycling coach and a fitness instructor).

 “Due to the fact that women do not, and cannot, naturally produce as much testosterone as males do, it is impossible for a woman to gain huge amounts of muscle mass by merely touching some weights,” she explains.

 She says the image of a “female weightlifter” usually leads to images of heavily muscular female professional bodybuilders.
-The reality is that those women got that way with a little help from anabolic steroids and lengthy and intense workout program.
+The reality is that those women got that way with a little help from anabolic steroids and lengthy and intense workout programs.

 “Believe me when I say that they do not look like that by accident,” says Kennihan.
 “Women who conduct weight training without the use of steroids get the firm and fit cellulite-free looking body that you see in most fitness/figure shows these days.”
-If you are looking to bulk up, however, be sure to learn The 10 Best Methods for Building Muscle Fast.

 36 If You Stop Weight Training, Muscles Turn to Fat